paydro/querydb/README.md

     v: Expand the current selected row's text columns
     V: Expand all text columns in the results
-    <C-V>: Hide all text columns in the results
+    CTRL+V: Hide all text columns in the results

     When focused in the query box
     CTRL+Enter: Submit query